jittagornp/index-search-javascript/README.md

 IndexSearch will find other keyword suggestions which same the keyword search following percentSuggest. such as you search 'java2' but not found this keyword in dictionary, it's will find other keyword which same 'java2', result is 'java' because 'java' same 'java2' 75% > 60%(by default)
-- <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default user while space for stop word.
+- <i>stopword</i> (optional) : is the function for separate keyword from sentence. by default user white space for stop word.